swatiradia/Data_Structures/algorithms/src/Searching_Algorithms/Seaching_Algorithms_Explained.md

 ### Linear Search

+The time complexity of Linear search is O(n).

 1. Start from the beginning of the list.
 2. Check each element one by one.
 3. If the current element is the one you're looking for, stop the search.